Yaccobv2/Fungos/README.md

 # Fungos
-Mobile app to identify European mushrooms using AI.
+Mobile app to identify European mushrooms using ML.